Waltham Abbey Church: Organ

 Following the success of the Organ Appeal, Mander Organs installed the new instrument in 2019.
 The organ includes a new principal chorus on the Great division, and a new 32-foot reed on the Pedal.

+The carol "Hark!
+The Herald Angels Sing" was first heard sung to a melody from Felix Mendelssohn's Festgesang in the church on Christmas Day 1855 with William Hayman Cummings, who made the adaptation, at the organ.